siavash79/PixelXpert/CanaryChangelog.md

+**canary-264**
+- Fixed taskbar in recents mode not launching certain icons
+- Performance improvement
+- fixed statusbar icons disappear randomly if temperature is shown on statusbar

 **canary-263**
 - Added option to auto-hide the taskbar (may not work on your device)
 - No taskbar mods if it's not turned on